logo

 Introduction Summary: “The Bricks We Stand On”

-Slavery by Another Name opens with a statement about the arrest of Green Cottenham on March 30, 1908 in Alabama for “vagrancy,” or being unable to prove he was employed.
-Vagrancy was a law put into effect around the end of the 19th century and largely wielded by authorities to criminalize black men despite the fact that they did not actually commit a crime.
+Slavery by Another Name opens with a statement about the arrest of Green Cottenham on March 30, 1908, in Alabama for “vagrancy,” or being unable to prove he was employed.
+Vagrancy was a law put into effect around the end of the 19th century and largely wielded by authorities to criminalize Black men who could not be charged with another crime.
 Cottenham was found guilty and sentenced to almost one year of hard labor.
-However, after Cottenham’s conviction, the county legally sold him—a free black man living in the US—to Tennessee Coal, Iron & Railroad Company.
+However, after Cottenham’s conviction, the county legally sold him—a free Black man living in the US—to Tennessee Coal, Iron & Railroad Company.
 The company was part of US Steel, a large industrial company of the North.
 The company paid off Cottenham’s fine and court fees so he could be forced into hard labor in the Pratt Mines outside of Birmingham.
 There, he spent hours every day removing coal, which was essential to US Steel’s iron production.
 At night, Cottenham was placed in chains.
-In these terrible living conditions, disease swarmed the men working in the mines, who were also forced into this labor.
+In these conditions, disease swarmed the other forced laborers in the mines.
 Their dead bodies were disposed of in shallow graves or incinerated in the ovens used to blast coal.